Graduate schemes in the food industry: JDE Peet’s, Diageo, and Kepak

 - Sustainable Nutrition and Regulatory Specialist: needs to be aware of new regulations coming into play and figures out how to incorporate these changes into the business.

 - Process Specialist – Installations and Factory Support: creates installations of new production lines and technologies in factories – a role which is involved both in the R&D and operations side of the company.

 - Competitive Intelligence Specialist: keeps up to date with new and upcoming trends in the industry, and helps the organisation think about how they can hop onto that trend, or improve it in some way.

 While a range of graduate scheme positions are available, science-based roles are particularly important to the company as they’re essential to helping it make such successful products, says Jade.

 “We have things like our instant bistro style products, and these really need a complex integral design”, she explains.
 “Because coffee is acidic, you need to have stability to make sure your protein is protected from the milk protein, as well as stability against heat shock.
 You’ll also have to figure out how you can protect the product from the heat of boiling water.
 There’s also the question of different mineral compositions in water, meaning you may have to adapt your recipes to meet these in different countries.”

 These are all skills that you’ll develop on the job to help you build your knowledge of the company and ensure its products are of the best quality.
-Jade explains, “Of course, you can’t be expected to know about things like the mineral composition of water in Kazakhstan, so we offer training and the opportunity to go to trials and conferences to build your understanding.”
+Jade explains, “Of course, you can’t be expected to know about things like the mineral composition of water in a country, so we offer training and the opportunity to go to trials and conferences to build your understanding.”

 Training could take place internally or externally depending on your role says Jade, “It depends on what we might train you into.
 It might be around things like the particle droplet size, or the spray angle and the nozzle dimensions.
 There are also a lot of analytical tools within JDE that we use, so if you’re very much into material science and the complexity of science, you can [receive training on that.]”